Tuscany:The Riviera Private 12 Days: Portofino, Florence, Fashion

 • 9

-At the center of the square stands the statue of Giuseppe Garibaldi riding his horse, is located on a hill overlooking the right bank of the Tiber, on top of one of the oldest neighborhoods in Rome from which you can enjoy the most suggestive panorama.
-At noon you can watch the characteristic cannon shot.
+At the center of the square stands the statue of Giuseppe Garibaldi astride his horse.
+It sits on a hill overlooking the right bank of the Tiber, atop one of Rome's oldest neighborhoods, offering the most evocative views.
+At noon, you can witness the characteristic cannon firing.

 30 minutes Admission ticket free